DarylCho/nottoolate/README.md

-﻿# Grad-Project source codes are likely to be uploaded in this repository
+﻿# Graduation Project source codes are likely to be uploaded in this repository